-G&A expenses totaling \$1,014 before stock-based compensation expense for the-three months ended September 30, 2018 increased by \$183 from \$831 for the three months ended September 30, 2017.
-This \$183 increase was mainly attributable to a \$193 increase in salaries and benefits primarily resulting from the expansion of the team to become more independent of Neptune and the hiring of a Chief Commercial Officer to support expanded business development activities and the planning for a commercialization team, slightly offset by a \$29 reduction in the Neptune administrative fees.
-There was also a \$43 increase in other expenses associated with risk management programs now also independent of Neptune.
+G&A expenses totaling \$892 before stock-based compensation expense for the three months ended December 31, 2018 increased by \$263 from \$629 for the three months ended December 31, 2017.
+This \$263 increase was mainly attributable to a \$130 increase in salaries and benefits primarily resulting from the expansion of the back-office team to become independent of Neptune, and the hiring of a Chief Commercial Officer to support expanded business and market development activities, slightly offset by a \$12 reduction in the Neptune administrative fees.
+The professional fee increase of \$59 was due primarily to additional legal fees resulting from independence from Neptune, including no continued internal counsel services.
+There was also a \$86 increase in other expenses associated with risk management programs now also independent of Neptune.